mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ##### Fast Newton-Raphson Using Reused Jacobian Matrix Factorizations
 One of the key advantages of reusing the `AcPowerFlow` type becomes evident when applying the fast Newton-Raphson method.
-Continuing from the previous example, we first create the fast Newton-Raphson model and perform the power flow calculation:
+Continuing from the previous example, first create the fast Newton-Raphson model and perform the power flow calculation:
 ```@example ACPowerFlowSolution
 analysis = fastNewtonRaphsonBX(system)
 powerFlow!(analysis)
 nothing # hide
 ```

-Next, we modify the supply and demand values and solve the power flow again:
+Next, modify the supply and demand values and solve the power flow again:
 ```@example ACPowerFlowSolution
 updateBus!(analysis; label = "Bus 2", active = 0.2, reactive = 0.02)
 updateGenerator!(analysis; label = "Generator 1", active = 3.1, reactive = 0.1)